How Copilot Agent Bots Improve Knowledge Search in Web Portals

 Copilot Says No!

-Returning to the earlier example, if we attempt to ask Copilot for travel advice, it refuses because it’s only trained on the racing rules of sailing.
+Returning to the earlier example, if we ask the same Copilot bot for travel advice, it refuses because it’s only trained on the racing rules of sailing.

 Copilot bot refusing to answer a question

-With Copilot, you get a tool built on responsible AI principles which respect the boundaries of its training, placing a premium on accurate and trustworthy information.
+Using Copilot Studio, you can develop agents built on responsible AI principles which respect the boundaries of their defined knowledge and resources to ensure accurate and trustworthy information.

 Additional Microsoft Copilot Studio Portal Examples

-For instance, imagine a customer portal Copilot trained using your knowledge articles authored in Dynamics 365, helping clients quickly find solutions.
-Or a partner portal Copilot that simplifies the complexities of licensing and agreements.
+For instance, in a customer portal an agent bot can trained be using your knowledge articles authored in Dynamics 365, helping clients quickly find solutions.

-Within an employee portal, a Copilot could provide contextual responses to queries about organisational policies, benefits, and other internal information.
+In an employee portal, it could provide contextual responses to queries about organisational policies, benefits, and other internal information.

-In each case, Copilot transforms how organisations interact with stakeholders to reduce response times and consistently provide meaningful responses, cementing confidence in your portal.
+In each case, Copilot transforms how organisations interact with stakeholders to reduce response times and consistently provide helpful responses, cementing confidence in your web portal.

 Next Steps